 The Company was incorporated on November 15, 2017 for the purpose of facilitating the Original Acquisition.
-Prior to the completion of the Original Acquisition on July 3, 2018, it had no material assets or liabilities, and had not engaged in any material activities, other than those in preparation for the Original Acquisition and the issuance of the Existing Notes.
-The Company is a holding company that owns the entire share capital of the Issuer and, following the completion of the Original Acquisition, it owns the entire share capital of Cirsa Group.
+Prior to the completion of the Original Acquisition on July 3, 2018, it had no material assets or liabilities, and had not engaged in any material activities, other than those in preparation for the Original Acquisition and its financing.
+The Company is a holding company that owns the entire share capital of Cirsa Finance and the Cirsa Group.

-We started consolidating the results of our group companies at the level of the Company for our consolidated financial statements prepared as of and for the year ended December 31, 2018.
-For periods prior to that, we consolidated the results of our group companies at the level of Cirsa.
-The Company's consolidated financial statements as of and for the year ended December 31, 2018 have been prepared from Cirsa's consolidated financial statements for the six months ended June 30, 2018 and thereafter includes the effects of the acquisition by the Company of the Cirsa Group.
-Accordingly, in this annual report, we include the Company's consolidated financial statements as of and for the year ended December 31, 2018 and Cirsa's consolidated financial statements as of and for the year ended December 31, 2017, in each case, prepared in accordance with IFRS.
-The Company's special purpose consolidated financial statements as of and for the year ended December 31, 2018 have been audited by Ernst & Young S.L. and their auditor's report thereon is included elsewhere on our investor relations website.
-We present our financial statements in euro.
+In this annual report, we include the Company's special purpose consolidated financial statements as of and for the years ended December 31, 2019 and 2018, in each case, prepared in accordance with IFRS.
+The Company's consolidated financial statements as of and for the year ended December 31, 2018 have been prepared from Cirsa Gaming's consolidated financial statements for the six months ended June 30, 2018 and thereafter include the effects of the acquisition by the Company of the Cirsa Group.
+In connection with the Original Acquisition, the Argentina Business was transferred from the Cirsa Group pursuant to the Argentina Business Transfer.
+Accordingly, the Company's consolidated financial statements as of and for the year ended December 31, 2018 treat the results of the Argentina Business as a discontinued operation.

+The Company's special purpose consolidated financial statements as of and for the year ended December 31, 2019 have been audited by Ernst & Young S.L. and their auditor's report thereon is included elsewhere on our investor relations website.
+The special purpose consolidated financial statements are presented in euro.